imacrayon/alpine-ajax/docs/reference.md

 </div>
 ```

-The `x-focus` attribute on the "Edit" link ensures that when the edit form is loaded, the element with `id="email_field"` will be focused.
+The `x-focus` attribute on the "Edit" link ensures that the element with `id="email_field"` will be focused after the requested edit form is injected onto the page.

 Controlling focus is important for providing [meaningful sequencing](https://www.w3.org/TR/WCAG21/#meaningful-sequence) and [focus order](https://www.w3.org/TR/WCAG21/#focus-order) for keyboard users, however, take care not to overuse focus control.
-This attribute should mostly be used to prevent the keyboard focus from disappearing when content changes.
+This attribute should primarily be used to prevent the keyboard focus from disappearing when page content changes.

 It's worth noting that `x-arrange="morph"` is another way to preserve keyboard focus between content changes.
 However, there are cases when the DOM is transformed so much that the Morph algorithm is unable to reliably preserve focus state.
 In theses situations `x-focus` can correct any focus discrepancies.